Chicken (100 G), White Rice (100 G) and Curd (Nandini) (1 Serving)

 Mindful Eating

-Eat slowly and mindfully to help your body better manage food intake and digestion.
+Eat slowly and mindfully to allow your body to better regulate blood sugar levels and recognize fullness cues.

 Find Glucose response for your favourite foods